xianglun918/pythonWebApp/README.md

 - 06-28: God, I've wasted so much time.
 Anyway, I'm back, catching up the progress to originally planned Day-4 content.
 The key information of this day is the use of metaclass, which is quite interesting a characteristic of python.
 - 06-29: Day-5, I found another blog which has the newest version of this tutorial at [aodabo's blog.](https://aodabo.tech/blog/).
 Much thanks to that guy, he fixed many typos and little bugs in the old version, and updated the whole tutorial with async syntax.
 It is inspring that the web frame construction should be considered from both the bottom-up view and the up-bottom view.
 - 06-30: Day-6/Day-7, construct a easy way to read from & write to configs.
 Learn about MVC (Model-View-Controller).
+- 07-01: Day-8/review, remember that default params must be fixed objects such as basic data types: int, str, etc. And noticed that keyword params can be defined in the form 'def hello(name, *, job, city)' if there is no variable params, there should be a '\*' sign to mark the separation.